Max Jolliffe

-Max James Jolliffe (born 13 September 2005) is an English footballer who plays as a midfielder for Yeovil Town on loan from club Colchester United.
+Max James Jolliffe (born 13 September 2005) is an English footballer who plays as a midfielder for club Colchester United.

 Career

 Jolliffe joined Colchester United in 2022 following his departure from the Arsenal Academy, signing a first professional contract in June 2024.

 In August 2024, Jolliffe joined Isthmian League North Division side Maldon & Tiptree on loan.
 Following his return to Colchester United, Jolliffe began training with the first-team and was handed a senior debut on 15 March 2025, featuring as a late substitute in a 3–0 victory over Fleetwood Town.

 On 26 September 2025, Jolliffe joined Isthmian League Premier Division club Billericay Town on an initial one-month loan deal.

 On 23 October 2025, Jolliffe joined National League club Yeovil Town on loan for the remainder of the 2025–26 season.
+On 30 January 2026, Jolliffe was recalled by Colchester United from his loan spell, having made 10 appearances during his time at Huish Park.
+The following day, he joined National League South club Salisbury on loan.